zedapp/zed/app/manual/features.md

         (including Chromebooks)
      2. Installation is easy with just a few clicks
      3. Upgrades are automatic
-     4. Settings are automatically synchronized between all computers logged into with the same Google account.
+     4. Configuration are automatically synchronized between all computers logged into with the same Google account.
      5. Special "Notes" space is stored in Google Drive and synchronized between computers automatically as well.
 (Beta feature)